 - What is a coaxial speaker cable used for?
-Coaxial speaker cable is typically used for audio installations where high-quality sound and minimal interference are required, such as in professional recording studios, live sound events, and home theater systems.
+It is typically used for audio installations where high-quality sound and minimal interference are required, such as in professional recording studios, live sound events, and home theater systems.

 - How do I know what gauge coaxial speaker cable I need?
-The gauge of coaxial speaker cable you need will depend on the length of the cable run and the power output of your amplifier.
+It depends on the length of the cable run and the power output of your amplifier.
 In general, the longer the cable run and the higher the power output of your amplifier, the thicker the gauge of cable you’ll need.